-reflect the region's mission, vision, goals, and policies?
-Yes No reflect one of the CARF standards?
+Terrest the region 5 mission, vision, godis, and policies. reflect one of the CARF standards?
 Yes No address a high-volume, high-risk, or problem-prone process?
 Yes No pertain to a high-impact clinical service?
 Yes No pertain to utilization management, risk management, and /or quality control concerns.
 Yes No address a high-cost function or process?
 Yes No promise significant cost savings?
 Yes No represent a cross-discipline, cross functional aspect of performance?
-Yes No Rate (1-10) the degree to which the improvement opportunity: reflects priorities of person's served with respect to their needs, preferences, and expectations. reflects external stakeholders' priorities with respect to their needs, preferences, and expectations. reflects internal staff's priorities with respect to their needs, preferences, and expectations.
+Yes No Rate (1 -10) the degree to which the improvement opportunity: reflects priorities of person's served with respect to their needs, preferences, and expectations. reflects external stakeholders' priorities with respect to their needs, preferences, and expectations. reflects internal staff's priorities with respect to their needs, preferences, and expectations.
 Are the resources required to pursue the improvement opportunity available?
 Yes No